Redruth: Murdoch House

-The house now called Murdoch (or, sometimes Murdock) House in the middle of Cross Street was erected in the 1660s as a chapel and it afterwards became a prison.
-William Murdoch lived in it from 1782 to 1798.
-During this time, he worked on local tin and copper mines, erecting engines on behalf of Boulton and Watt.
+The house now called Murdoch House (Note: It is sometimes spelled Murdock.) in the middle of Cross Street was erected in the 1660s as a chapel and it later became a prison.
+William Murdoch lived in it from 1782 to 1798; during this time, he worked on local tin and copper mines, erecting engines on behalf of Boulton and Watt.
+He fitted the house out with gas lighting from coal gas; this was the first house in the world with this type of lighting.

-He fitted the house out with gas lighting from coal gas – this was the first house in the world with this type of lighting.
 In the 19th century, the house was used as a tea room, run by a Mrs Knuckey.
-In 1931 Mr A. Pearce Jenkin, a leading citizen of Redruth purchased the house and gave it as a gift to the Society of Friends (Quakers).
+In 1931, Mr A. Pearce Jenkin, a leading citizen of Redruth, purchased the house and gave it as a gift to the Society of Friends (Quakers).
 Murdoch House has since been fully restored and is now regularly used by the Redruth Old Cornwall Society, as well as the Cornish-American Connection and the Redruth Story Group.
-Next door are St. Rumon's Gardens.
+St Rumon's Gardens is next door.

 Kresen Kernow

 Kresen Kernow, on the site of Redruth Brewery, houses the archives and collections of the former Cornwall Records Office and Cornish Studies Library.
-It also holds the Cornwall Tapestries (the work of the Tregellas Foundation) which depict the history of Cornwall in embroidery.
+It also holds the Cornwall Tapestries, (Note: The work of the Tregellas Foundation.) which depict the history of Cornwall in embroidery.